MannLabs/alphadia/README.md

 version clashes if alphaDIA is imported as a library into a defined python requirement.
 Note however, that this "loose" version might be affected e.g. by breaking changes of third-party dependencies.

+Finally, run `alphadia -v` to check if the installation was successful;
+`alphadia -h` will give you a list of command-line options.

 ---